[A PDF copy of this webpage is here.]

 • Environment.
 Larson have looked at applying computational and game-theoretic techniques to resource allocation problems arising in wildfire control in Canada.
 Van Beek has partnered with The City of Abbotsford, BC, to optimize the conservation of water resources.
 His system is designed to predict the water consumption at the hourly and daily level using demographic and weather information, and infer where water is consumed (e.g., indoor versus outdoor).

 • Assistive Technology.
 Poupart is most well known for his contributions to the development of approximate scalable algorithms for partially observable Markov decision processes (POMDPs) and their applications in real-world problems, including automated prompting for people with dementia for the task of handwashing.
 Other notable projects include stress detection based on wearable devices, and mobile assistive technology for voice, activity and location monitoring of dementia patients.
 Hoey works on building assistive technologies for persons with cognitive disabilities and in particularly for aging.
 He is a network investigator for the AGEWELL networks of centers of excellence to work on technologies for aging, and has funding from the American Alzheimer’s Association and the Canadian Consortium on Neurodegeneration and Aging (CCNA).
-Robin is conducting research that leverages AI solutions (Bayesian reasoning and computer vision algorithms) to improve the online experience of users with assistive needs, e.g., decluttering or zooming.
+Cohen is conducting research that leverages AI solutions (Bayesian reasoning and computer vision algorithms) to improve the online experience of users with assistive needs, e.g., decluttering or zooming, including one study on older adult users and another on

 • Virtual Assistants.
 Poupart has worked on chatbots for automated personalized conversations and spoken dialogue management.
 Hoey’s affective computing research focuses on understanding social and emotional factors in intelligence, building them into artiﬁcial agents, and investigating their interactions in social network and group settings.
 Law is leading a project on teachable robots, and their use in educational settings to enhance student curiosity.
 Yu’s research looks at facilitating individuals or groups to better catalogue their digital life, e.g., extract memorable moments from everyday video recordings.